Download a FREE E-Book with 20 Easy Weeknight Dinners

 Step 3: cook under high pressure

-Close the lid and set instant pot vent to sealing.
+Close the lid and set instant pot vent to sealing position.
 Then, set it to manual high pressure for 3 minutes.

-When the instant pot is done cooking hit the off button and allow the pressure to release naturally – wait for the metal pin to drop, this can take up to 20 minutes.
+When the instant pot is done cooking hit the off button and allow the pressure to release naturally – wait for the metal pin to drop, this can take a total time of up to 20 minutes.
 After the pin drops, open the instant pot, remove the chicken thighs and fluff the rice.
-Enjoy immediately or store in an airtight container in the fridge for up to 4 days
+Enjoy immediately and garnish with a little parmesan cheese.

 Above view of chicken thighs and rice on a serving plate with brussels sprouts